loganzartman/gtracer/README.md

 If you specify an output location, the tracer will save a `.bmp` to that path after you exit the program

-As the tracer runs, it will give FPS, iterations, and average milliseconds per frame counters.
-For each iteration, the tracer averages each image together, and the render becomes more clear over time.
-This is due to the randomness of path tracing (as opposed to ray tracing).
+As the tracer runs, it will report FPS, iterations, and average milliseconds per frame.
+For each iteration, the tracer averages each image together, and the render becomes more accurate over time.
+This is due to the randomness of Monte-Carlo path tracing (as opposed to ray tracing).